cybermaggedon/pyvera/README.md

 your home network, or interact with the Vera using your credentials on MCV's relay servers if you are away from your home network.

+The library provides Python API access, there are also some command-line tools, see below.

 Needs to be running UI7 for remote mode, I believe.

 I'm using Linux, it may be possible use this stuff in Windows, perhaps.